SatoryKono/bioactivity_data_acquisition/docs/http/00-http-clients-and-retries.md

 The `bioetl` framework relies on a unified HTTP client, `UnifiedAPIClient`, to interact with external data sources.
 This client provides a centralized, configurable, and resilient layer for all outgoing HTTP requests.
-The runtime implementation is provided by `bioetl.core.http.api_client`, and `bioetl.core.http.client_factory` wires concrete `UnifiedAPIClient` instances from validated pipeline configuration.
+The runtime implementation is provided by `bioetl.infrastructure.http.api_client`, and `bioetl.infrastructure.http.client_factory` wires concrete `UnifiedAPIClient` instances from validated pipeline configuration.

 The primary goals of this unified client are: